spring4d/benchmark/README.md

 Benchmarks are executed by running the produced binaries.
-Benchmarks binaries, by default, accept options that may be specified either through their command line interface or by setting environment variables before execution.
-For every `--option_flag=<value>` CLI switch, a corresponding environment variable `option_flag=<value>` exist and is used as default if set (CLI switches always prevails).
+Benchmarks binaries, by default, accept options that may be specified either through their command line interface or by setting global variables before execution.
+For every `--option_flag=<value>` CLI switch, a corresponding global variable `option_flag=<value>` exist and is used as default if set (CLI switches always prevails).
 A complete list of CLI options is available running benchmarks with the `--help` switch.